-Then, as a novelty, this work shows the importance of accounting for heterogenous consequences of the 'China shock' and the critical role of overall characteristics of local labor markets, beyond just the relative size of those directly exposed industries.
+As a novelty, this work shows the importance of accounting for heterogeneous consequences of the 'China shock' and the critical role of overall characteristics of local labor markets, beyond just the relative size of those directly exposed industries.
+This is particularly relevant because the average effect is not significantly different from zero on key aspects of regional divergence such as change of college-educated population, skill premium or directed migration flows.

 Following the seminal work by Autor et al. (2013) a large literature sprung reporting about the effects of Chinese import competition on a wide variety of outcomes.
-The set of variables for which the effect of the China shock has been found to be significant ranges from local labor markets, innovation3 or provision of public goods4 to electoral outcomes5, mental health6 or marriage market7.
+The set of variables for which the effect of the China shock has been found to be significant ranges from local labor markets, innovation6 or provision of public goods7 to electoral outcomes8, mental health9 or marriage market10.

 This paper steps out from that trend.
 Unlike most of the literature, the main contribution of this paper is not finding a novel dependent variable on which rising import competition has an effect.
 Instead, this paper focuses on the analysis of how the China shock affects regions differently depending on local characteristics.
-In other words, this paper is not about the dependent variable, but about the right-hand side of the equation, and how the 'China shock' variable interacts with other local characteristics.
+In other words, this paper is not about the dependent variable, but about the right-hand side of the equation, and the way in which the 'China shock' variable interacts with other local characteristics.